Shotei Hanevuah: History

 In 2005 the band collaborated with Izabo, another Israeli band which resulted in the song "הוא" (Hu)(Him), which won the A.M.I award for "Israel's best song of the Year".

 Shotei Hanevua broke up on August 12, 2007.
 Singer Avraham Tal started a solo career.
 Meanwhile, the majority of the band continued to play together under the new name "Pshutei Ha'am" or as literally translated from Hebrew "The Simple People".
+On December 13, 2024, Gilad Vital was killed in a motorcycle accident.